Home

 CPL on niche campaigns

-Verkada replaced a brittle list-buying workflow with transparent ICP targeting and scalable lookalikes.
+Verkada replaced low-match rate audiences and “best guess” targeting with transparent audiences and scalable lookalikes.
 The result was a Meta program that could expand reach without sacrificing persona precision.

 The Overarching Challenge